-- (1) Operate the service from a ventilated shop space capable of accommodating at least one aircraft within the FBO leasehold. - (2) Have on-duty a minimum of one (1) FAA-certified technician who possesses an airframe and/or power plant certificate, with inspection authorization, or conduct operations as a certified repair station pursuant to 14 CFR Part 145. - (3) Keep premises open and services available appropriate business hours, five (5) days a week, excluding holidays.
+(1) Operate the service from a ventilated shop space able to accommodate at least one aircraft on the airport.

-(4) Provide equipment, supplies and parts required for general aircraft airframe and power plant inspection, maintenance and repair.
+- (2) Have on-duty a minimum of one (1) FAA-certified technician who possesses an airframe and/or power plant certificate, with inspection authorization, or conduct operations as a certified repair station pursuant to 14 CFR Part 145. - (3) Keep premises open and services available appropriate business hours, five (5) days a week, excluding holidays. - (4) Provide equipment, supplies and parts required for general aircraft airframe and power plant inspection, maintenance and repair.